-Cement is the basic binding agent for concrete, a primary construction material which, like aggregates, is also used in infrastructure, nonresidential and residential construction, as well as the railroad, agricultural, utility and environmental industries.
+Cement is the basic agent used to bind aggregates, sand and water in the production of ready mixed concrete.
+Similar to aggregates, cement is used in infrastructure projects, nonresidential and residential construction, and the railroad, agricultural, utility and environmental industries.
 Consequently, the cement industry is cyclical and dependent on the strength of the construction sector.
-We produce Portland and specialty cements in our cement product line from our two production plants in Texas.
+In 2023, we produced Portland limestone cement and specialty cements in our cement product line from our two production plants in Texas.
 The principal raw material used in cement production is calcium carbonate in the form of limestone.
-We own more than 600 million tons of limestone reserves adjacent to our Texas facilities.
+As of December 31, 2023, we owned more than 600 million tons of limestone reserves adjacent to our Texas facilities.